Best Times to Plant Garlic

-Feeding and water.
+Feeding and Watering Garlic.
 Encourage leafy growth by applying a foliar seaweed or fish emulsion spray every two weeks beginning in spring.
 Keep the soil evenly moist from spring through early summer for best bulb formation; letting the growing bed go dry will hinder bulb development.
 Keep weeds out of the garden; they will rob garlic of soil moisture and nutrients.

-Harvest.
+Garlic Harvest.
 Garlic is ready for harvest when leaves turn brown and begin to die back.
 Lift bulbs with a garden fork and let them cure in a hot, dry, dark and airy place for a few weeks.

 Types of Garlic to Grow:

 • Hardneck or rocambole type garlic grows best in cold-winter regions and produces larger bulbs than softneck types.
 Hardneck bulbs are strong flavored but do not store well.
 Reliable hardneck varieties include: German Red, Spanish Roja, German Extra Hardy, and Russian Red.